HTTP-RPC/Kilo/README.md

 var b = streamOf(iterable).findFirst().orElseThrow(); // 1
 ```

-The second is provided for consistency.
+The second is provided for consistency and simply delegates to `java.util.Collection#stream()`.

 The last method returns a function that coerces a value to a given type: